sasmeetra/Amazon-s-SALEs-REPORT/README.md

-# Amazon-s-SALEs-REPORT
+# Python_Amazon_Sales_Analysis

-Project: Amazon Sales Report Analysis Overview: This project involves a comprehensive analysis of Amazon sales data to uncover key insights into sales performance, customer behavior, and geographic distribution.
-By leveraging Python and various data analysis libraries, this project aims to provide actionable insights and support.
+Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales